btoll/benjamintoll.com/content/post/virtualization_and_virtual_machines.md

 - Type 2

-    Runs in user space as a process on top of the host (or native) operating system, and its guest operating systems are above it, conceptually.
+    Runs in user space as a process of the host (or native) operating system, and its guest operating systems are above it, conceptually.
 The host machine has direct control of the hardware.

 ![Hypervisor Types](/images/hypervisor_types.png)